Crytochain/Crypto/README.md

-# MOAC JavaScript API version 0.1.12.
+# MOAC JavaScript API version 0.1.13.

 This is the [MOAC](https://github.com/MOACChain/moac-core) compatible JavaScript API which implements the Generic JSON RPC spec as described in the Chain3.md.
 It's available on npm as a node module, for bower and component as an embeddable js and as a meteor.js package.

+* v0.1.13 Added scs_getBlockList method.
-* v0.1.12 Fixed Readme and missing getMicroChainInfo method.
+* v0.1.12 Fixed Readme and missing scs_getMicroChainInfo method.
 * v0.1.11 Added scs method getMicroChainInfo to work with subchain explorer.
 * v0.1.10 Added vnode and scs methods to work with MicroChains.
 * v0.1.9 Added new method to get ip for local node.